RomelTorres/alpha_vantage/README.md

 ```

 ## Usage
-To get data in a python, simply import the library and call the object with your api key and get ready for some awesome free realtime finance data.
-Your api key may also be stored in the environment variable ``ALPHAVANTAGE_API_KEY``.
+To get data from the API, simply import the library and call the object with your API key.
+Next, get ready for some awesome, free, realtime finance data.
+Your API key may also be stored in the environment variable ``ALPHAVANTAGE_API_KEY``.
 ```python
 from alpha_vantage.timeseries import TimeSeries ts = TimeSeries(key='YOUR_API_KEY')
 # Get json object with the intraday data and another with  the call's metadata
 data, meta_data = ts.get_intraday('GOOGL')
 ```
-Internally there is a retries counter, that can be used to minimize connection errors (in case that the api is not able to respond in time), the default is set to
+Internally there is a retries counter, that can be used to minimize connection errors (in case that the API is not able to respond in time), the default is set to
 5 but can be increased or decreased whenever needed.
 ```python
 ts = TimeSeries(key='YOUR_API_KEY',retries='YOUR_RETRIES')
 ```
-The library supports giving its results as json dictionaries (default), pandas dataframe (if installed) or csv, simply pass the parameter output_format='pandas' to change the format of the output for all the api calls in the given class.
+The library supports giving its results as json dictionaries (default), pandas dataframe (if installed) or csv, simply pass the parameter output_format='pandas' to change the format of the output for all the API calls in the given class.
 Please note that some API calls do not support the csv format (namely ```ForeignExchange, SectorPerformances and TechIndicators```) because the API endpoint does not support the format on their calls either.

 ```python
 ts = TimeSeries(key='YOUR_API_KEY',output_format='pandas')